cluster28/monolog-config-bunde/README.md

-#**MonologConfigBundle**
+# **MonologConfigBundle**

-MonologConfigBundle allows you to import monolog configuration for all your Symfony projects
+MonologConfigBundle allows you to import monolog configuration from a common file for all your Symfony projects